fieldtrip/website/tutorial/eventrelatedaveraging.md

 #### Exercise 1

 {% include markup/info %}
-What changes in data if you extend the baseline correction from -200 ms to 0 ms to -500 ms to 0?
+What changes in the data if you extend the baseline correction (which is initially from -200 ms to 0 ms) to a longer period from -500 ms to 0?

 Apply a band-pass filter in the preprocessing instead of only a low-pass filter.
-Use for example the values from 1 to 30 Hz.
+Use for example the values from 1 Hz to 30 Hz.
 What changes in the data?
 What are the pros and cons of using a high-pass filter?
 {% include markup/end %}

 #### Exercise 2